A113L/Unicode-Password-Generator-Bash-Script/README.md

-# Unicode-Password-Generator-Bash-Script
+# Unicode-Password-Generator-Python-Script

-This is a robust Bash script for generating cryptographically secure, high-entropy passwords using a massive pool of Unicode characters.
+This is a secure, high-entropy password generator written in Python 3 that utilizes a massive Unicode character pool.

-The script is interactive, prompting the user for the password length and count.
-It then calculates and displays the Shannon Entropy (in bits) and an estimated strength rating before outputting the generated passwords.
-It uses the shuf and fold commands to ensure proper and secure randomization of Unicode characters.
-It also includes an option to save the generated passwords to a timestamped file.
+It prompts the user for the desired password length and count, then generates cryptographically secure passwords using Python's secrets module.
+It also calculates the Shannon Entropy to provide a numerical measure of password strength and offers the option to safely save the generated passwords to a timestamped UTF-8 encoded file.

-In short, it's a secure, configurable, and Unicode-aware password generator built entirely in Bash.

 ```
 python3 unigen.py